 ARTICLE IV - OFFTCERS

 Section 1.
-The officers of this branch shall be a President, a President-Elect, a Secretary Treasurer, and two Councilors, one of whom shall be the Councilor-Elect.
-The position of Secretary-Treasurer may be divided to include a Secretary and a Treasurer.
+The will be seven officers of this branch shall be a President, a President-Elect, Past president, a Secretary, Treasurer, a COMSCouncilor and a Councilor-Elect.

 Section 2.
 The duties of the Officers shall be such as usually pertain to the offices held, and also any other duties that may be assigned by the Executive Committees or prescribed by the By-Laws.